 Start recording transactions in the accounting system

-Assuming that you have already chosen the accounting software you would like to use for your business, there are a few steps you need to take in order to get started recording transactions.
+Assuming that you have already chosen the accounting software you would like to use for your business, there are a few steps you need to take to get started recording transactions.

 First, you will need to set up your chart of accounts.
 This is where you will list out all of the different categories of expenses and income that you want to track.
 Once your chart of accounts is set up, you can begin adding transactions.